Renaissance of the 12th century: Trade and commerce

 The era of the Crusades brought large groups of Europeans into contact with the technologies and luxuries of Byzantium for the first time in many centuries.
 Crusaders returning to Europe brought numerous small luxuries and souvenirs with them, stimulating a new appetite for trade.
 The rising Italian maritime powers such as Genoa and Venice began to monopolize trade between Europe, Muslims, and Byzantium via the Mediterranean Sea, having developed advanced commercial and financial techniques; cities such as Florence became major centers of this financial industry.

-In Northern Europe, the Hanseatic League was founded in the 12th century, with the foundation of the city of Lübeck in 1158–1159.
+In Northern Europe, the Hanseatic League emerged in the 12th century, after the foundation of the city of Lübeck in 1158–1159.
 Many northern cities of the Holy Roman Empire became Hanseatic cities, including Hamburg, Stettin, Bremen and Rostock.
-Hanseatic cities outside the Holy Roman Empire were, for instance, Bruges, London and the Polish city of Danzig (Gdańsk).
+Hanseatic cities outside the Holy Roman Empire were, for instance, Bruges, London and the Polish city of Gdańsk (Danzig).
 In Bergen and Novgorod the league had factories and middlemen.
 In this period the Germans started colonizing Eastern Europe beyond the Empire, into Prussia and Silesia.